Community Homeless Information Line (CHIA)

 Hours & Contact Information:

 CHIA is available Monday-Friday, 9am-5pm unless otherwise specified.
 You can reach CHIA by calling or texting 434-427-2442.
-Please note: if your call is not answered during normal business hours, CHIA is on the other line.
+If your call is not answered during normal business hours, CHIA is on the other line.
 You MUST leave a voicemail to receive a call back!

 Additional Resources